cywf/sentinel-project/README.md

     - Document the testing process for their component or area
     - Assist with testing and debugging of other components or areas as needed.

+### **Financial Breakdown for Labor and Resources**

 ---

 ## (Phase 8) Helheim: The Judgement of the Dead

-### **Timeline**:
+### **Timeline**

-### **Key focus areas**:
+### **Key focus areas**
 - Finalizing and implementing marketing and sales strategies
 - Gathering and analyzing feedback from end users
 - Implementing improvements and updates based on feedback

-### **10 steps to achieve milestones and goals**:
+### **10 steps to achieve milestones and goals**
 1. Review and finalize marketing and sales proposals and documents
 2. Train team on using marketing and sales tools and platforms
 3. Launch marketing campaigns targeting potential clients
 4. Follow up with leads and schedule sales calls or meetings
 5. Close deals and sign contracts with clients
 6. Implement onboarding process for new clients
 7. Gather and analyze feedback from end users on product and service
 8. Identify areas for improvement based on end user feedback
 9. Implement updates and improvements based on end user feedback
 10. Monitor and track success of marketing and sales efforts

 ### **Weekly task list**:

 * __Week 1__:
     - Review and finalize marketing and sales proposals and documents
     - Train team on using marketing and sales tools and platforms
 * __Week 2__:
     - Launch marketing campaigns targeting potential clients
     - Follow up with leads and schedule sales calls or meetings
 * __Week 3__:
     - Close deals and sign contracts with clients
     - Implement onboarding process for new clients

 ### **Group division**:
     - Marketing team: _responsible for launching marketing campaigns and following up with leads_